 The Navy provides a set of guidelines when determining adequate support, based upon fractions of the sailor’s gross pay.
 For instance, when divorcing a spouse with one child, they will receive ½ the sailor’s gross pay.
-In the Navy, gross pay is basic allowance for housing and base pay, but does not include hazardous duty pay, incentives, foreign duty pay or a subsistence allowance.
+In the Navy, gross pay is a basic allowance for housing and base pay but does not include hazardous duty pay, incentives, foreign duty pay, or a subsistence allowance.

 Bear in mind that these amounts are also a cap on the amount of salary a service member’s earnings can be garnished for child support and alimony.
-The full limits are found in the Consumer Credit Protection Act (15 USC 1673), and it limits the amount payable as between 50 to 65 percent of the serve member’s wages.
+The full limits are found in the Consumer Credit Protection Act (15 USC 1673), and it limits the amount payable to between 50 to 65 percent of the service member’s wages.

 Of course, these are not hard and fast rules – the commander may waive the provision in cases where the soldier is a victim of abuse or if the spouse makes more money than the soldier.

 Note that the military does not have any authority to force a military member to pay support against their will without a garnishment order issued by a civil court.
 Of course, the military can punish anyone who fails to provide adequate support, but they cannot garnish pay without the backing of a court order from a civilian court.